 The Osprey Fairview’s backsystem is designed for women.
 It means it’s smaller and narrower, so it feels even more comfortable on my back than Kaspars’s Osprey Farpoint 40, which is the Fairview’s men’s version.
 Or more precisely – Fairview is Farpoint’s women’s version.

-The Osprey Fairview 40 conforms to maximum carry-on dimensions.
+The Osprey Fairview 40 is a rather small travel backpack, it conforms to maximum carry-on dimensions.
 However, you must check the baggage regulations and restrictions before booking your flight.
 Some of the budget airlines have very strict rules concerning carry on bags.

 The Osprey Fairview 40 features light weight frame and die-cut spacer mesh hip belt and harness.